atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 iqompany; that they had no leisure t<> atterid to hi in; that he believed they hardly saw him; and that he was pretty sure they did not know him, if they saw him.i, .■■■■ „
 L What did they not ash after us?" said Miss Selby, x.
 .
-“I not ‘fold you, " replied, Charles, “that they did not know me? “how thfo could they inquire after “you?.
+I not ‘fold you, " replied, Charles, that they did not know me? how thfo could they inquire after you?.
 ■ * '• * " ' V ' tyon * S v* V
 -* ■- V' '. ' ■. " .N ‘''‘c/,
-“I hope you left. the card, " said Mrs. Selby.
+I hope you left. the card, " said Mrs. Selby.
 ♦ -- r.
 ‘ \ - ta -•
 ;... - ' - r -.